domain-graph/domain-graph/README.md

 ### DataProvider

 This component provides an opinionated, cross-platform UI for opening or dropping files.
-The result is an `IntrospectionQuery` object that is passed via a render prop.
+The result is an `DocumentNode` object that is passed via a render prop.
 The resulting object can then be passed to a `<DomainGraph />` component.
-Both GraphQL SDL files (`*.gql` or `*.graphql`) and introspection files (`*.json`) are supported.
-If a file is not valid (eg. a `*.json` file that does not actually contain a valid introspection), parse errors will be displayed in the UI.
+If the GraphQL SDL file (`*.gql` or `*.graphql`) is not valid, parse errors will be displayed in the UI.

 ```tsx
 import React, { useCallback } from 'react';